emsesp/EMS-ESP32/.github/ISSUE_TEMPLATE/feature_request.md

 *Before creating a new feature request please check that you have searched the existing [issues](https://github.com/proddy/EMS-ESP/issues) (both open and closed)*

-*Fulfilling this template will help developers and contributors evaluating the feature.
+*Completing this template will help developers and contributors evaluating the feature.
 If the information provided is not enough the issue will likely be closed.*

 *You can now remove this line and the above ones.
 Text in italic is meant to be replaced by your own words.
 If any of the sections below are not relevant to the request then you can delete them.*